 5. Benefit from company-wide collaboration

 When an ERP system is implemented, silos are broken down and there is an increase in collaboration across departments and the company as a whole.
 Taking a new order as an example, it’s easy to see how ERP makes this collaboration simple.
-From your sales person taking an order and updating your ERP system, all relevant departments (or individuals) are notified about the tasks they need to perform.
-Your purchasing team will know what materials you have in stock and what need sourced and bought in; production will see that the job is confirmed, schedule it in and confirm they have the resource available for the job; the warehouse knows when to expect goods in and when the finished product needs to be shipped; and finally the accounts team know when to raise the invoice.
+From your Sales team taking an order and updating your ERP system, all relevant departments (or individuals) are notified about the tasks they need to perform.
+Your Purchasing team will know what materials you have in stock and what need sourced and bought in; Production will see that the job is confirmed, schedule it in and confirm they have the resources available for the job; the Warehouse team knows when to expect goods in and when the finished product needs to be shipped; and finally the Accounts department knows when to raise the invoice.